jeffreydahan/roborock-s8-agent/readme.md

 ![image](https://github.com/user-attachments/assets/ea67fb7e-f4d5-4db2-aa2b-6e94a1e5b0fd)

-This is a Google Agent Development Kit (ADK) example which can control a Roborock device
+This is a Google Agent Development Kit (ADK) example which can control a Roborock device.
+The ADK can be downloaded from here:
 - https://github.com/google/adk-samples/tree/main

 This is a personal development project and is not related to Google or Roborock professionally or at a partnership level.